Edmund Falconer: Acting success

 It was not until 1860 that Falconer managed to dominate the London stage with his acting skills, rather than his writing.
 In the first production of Boucicault's The Colleen Bawn he played the part of Danny Mann, the villain of the piece.
 The melodrama, staged at the Adelphi Theatre in July 1860, proved hugely popular and ran for 231 nights.
 Indeed, the show has recently enjoyed revived critical attention.

 Falconer made £13,000 in profit during his time as manager at the Lyceum, which he used in 1862 to buy a joint lease for the Theatre Royal, Drury Lane, London, with Frederick Balsir Chatterton.
 Between 1863 and 1865 he wrote and produced Bonnie Dundee, Nature's above Art, Night and Morning, and Love's Ordeal.
 He also wrote The O'Flahertys and Galway-go-bragh, a dramatization of Lever's Charles O'Malley, in which he took the part of Mickey Free.

 Falconer's attempts, however, to popularise Shakespeare at the theatre proved a dreadful failure.
 Gambling on the Bard to turn a profit, he directed productions of Macbeth, As You Like It, Henry IV and Romeo and Juliet.
 Despite hiring good actors, audiences were small and, by February 1866, he had lost his money.
 Falconer was arrested for failing to pay his mounting debts later that month and, on 26 April 1866, he was declared bankrupt and sent to prison.
 He remained in custody for several weeks, with his debts thought to total around 7,000 guineas.

-Falconer attempted to revive his fortunes by penning a five-act drama, Oonagh, following his release, which was staged at Her Majesty's Theatre, London, in November 1866.
-It was such a failure, however, that it closed ten days later.
+Falconer attempted to revive his fortunes by penning a five-act drama, Oonagh, or, The Lovers Of Lismona, following his release, which was staged at the Theatre Royal, Haymarket, London, on 19 November 1866.
+The night of the premiere became known as one of the most notorious disasters of the Victorian stage.
+Beginning at 7:30 p.m., it was still going at 11.
+At midnight, most of the audience left while the play continued; by 2 a.m., only a few critics and some spectators remained with the play not yet finished, but shortly before 3 a.m. on 20 November the stagehands took it upon themselves to lower the curtain with the action still in progress.
+Somehow, with massive cutting, it managed to run until 30 November, but was still a catastrophic failure.
 By now desperately short of money, he decided to travel to America, where his play Peep o' Day had made him famous.